 A blepharoplasty, also known as eyelid surgery, is done to awaken tired-looking eyes and give them a more rejuvenated, and even “happier,” overall look.
 The upper eyelid surgery is a procedure to tighten and lift saggy skin, while the lower eyelid surgery is to remove under-eye bags or lift lower eye droopiness.
 Whether you want to improve your appearance or are experiencing functional problems with your eyelids, eyelid surgery can be performed on the upper lids, lower lids, or both in a single surgery.

 One of the best enhancement procedures used in cosmetic surgery, eyelid surgery can make a dramatic aesthetic difference.
 Patients love how much more alert and youthful they look.
-A blepharoplasty will remove excess skin and fat and tighten the muscles and tissues of the eyelid.
+A Palo Alto or San Jose blepharoplasty will remove excess skin and fat and tighten the muscles and tissues of the eyelid.
 It reduces the skin that is drooping into the visual field, improving peripheral vision.
 This procedure can be performed on upper or lower eyelids, or both, to remove excess skin and fat that might be making the eyes look tired, droopy, or puffy.
-Patients are able to achieve natural results with well-concealed incisions.
+With a blepharoplasty Palo Alto & San Jose patients are able to achieve natural results with well-concealed incisions.
 Upper eyelid incisions are blended within the natural fold of the upper eyelid, while lower eyelid incisions are hidden below the lower lashes.

-Blepharoplasty can be performed at our AAAASF surgical facility in Palo Alto under twilight sleep or general anesthesia, and the upper eyelids alone can be treated in the clinic under local anesthesia.
+Blepharoplasty can be performed at our AAAASF surgical facilities in Palo Alto & San Jose under twilight sleep or general anesthesia, and the upper eyelids alone can be treated in the clinic under local anesthesia.
 The procedure can take anywhere from 45 minutes to 2.5 hours, depending on whether you are having the procedure for both the upper and lower eyelids.

 For the upper eyelids, the incision lines are typically made along the natural crease lines of your eyelids (supratarsal fold).
 Once the incisions have been made, fat deposits and excess skin are removed, and a strip of the orbicularis oculi muscle that surrounds the eyelids may be removed to deepen the lid crease.
 For the lower eyelids, an incision may be made either just below the lower lash line or on the inside of the lower eyelid.
 Excess skin and fat in the lower eyelid is removed or the fat is redistributed to soften the lid-cheek junction or tear-trough.
 The lower eyelid can be tightened to improve tension in the lower eyelid when loose.